tangjustinhaysechiwingg/Transportation-Research-Part-A-SABM-MaaS/README.md

 ## 📜 Citation
 If you use this code in your research, please cite our paper:

-> **Tang, J.H.C.G., Liu, J., Chen, A., Wang, B., Zhuge*, C, Yang, X. (2025).
+> **Tang, J. H. C. G., Liu, J., Chen, A., Wang, B., Zhuge, C., & Yang, X. (2025).
 Exploring the potential adoption of Mobility-as-a-Service in Beijing: A spatial agent-based model.
-Transportation Research Part A: Policy and Practice.
-Elsevier.*
+Transportation Research Part A: Policy and Practice, 194, 104430.*

 ---